This article is part of a larger series on Retail Management.

 You can choose to use all three of these elements, or you can stop after the first or second.
 You should never, however, have more than one subject.
 Otherwise, the display loses focus and becomes too busy.

-Let’s look at an example.
-In this display below, the subject is the figure, outfitted in winter gear.
+In the example below, the subject is the figure, outfitted in winter gear.
 The backdrop is the winter forest landscape and lights.
-And, the accessories are the firewood and bird figure.
+And, the accessories are the firewood and the bird figure.
 By sticking to the rule of three, this window display creates interest and intrigue without cluttering the space.

-Lighting can evoke an ambiance, highlight products, and create a dramatic setting for your store window display.
-Being strategic with lighting can pay dividends in directing onlookers’ eyes to where you want them and attracting attention to your display.
+Lighting evokes an ambiance, highlights products, and creates a dramatic setting for your store window display.
+Being strategic with lighting can pay dividends in directing onlookers’ eyes where you want them.

 Consider using spotlights to create a dramatic lighting scheme around your focal point.
 You might also want to play with contrast or create areas of high and low exposure that will help guide customers’ eyes through your display and draw their attention to key areas.